fireundubh/playwithfire/pyro.md

 build arguments:
-  --ignore-errors         ignore compiler errors during build --no-implicit-imports   do not discover implicit imports --no-incremental-build  do not build incrementally --no-parallel           do not parallelize compilation --worker-limit          max workers for parallel compilation
+  --ignore-errors         ignore compiler errors during build --no-implicit-imports   do not build with implicit imports --no-incremental-build  do not build incrementally --no-parallel           do not parallelize compilation --worker-limit          max workers for parallel compilation